What is Coding?

 - How can learning to code benefit my child?

-- Do any coding companies have an in-depth standards curriculum for high school students?
+- Do any coding companies have a curriculum for high school students?

-Learning to code at a young age is a great opportunity for kids and teens to develop their problem-solving and critical thinking skills, while building the necessary focus and organization to see projects through to completion.
+Learning to code is a great opportunity for children of all ages to develop their problem-solving and critical thinking skills, while building the necessary focus and organization to see projects through to completion.

-From online coding courses and games to offline learning, from in-person coding instruction to live online instruction, there are endless coding resources available.
+From online coding courses and games to offline learning, from in-person coding instruction to live online tutoring, there are endless coding resources available.

-The best coding platforms and programs give kids of all ages and experience levels the ability to code while making the process fun and engaging.
+The best coding platforms and programs give children of all ages and experience levels the ability to code while making the process fun and engaging.

-Coding empowers kids of all ages to become makers of technology by tapping into their ability to bring their imagination to life.
+Coding empowers children of all ages to become makers of technology by tapping into their ability to bring their imagination to life.

 Kids and teens who code excel at school in math and science, even reading, while developing a skill that will prepare them for future job opportunities.